An Efficient Heuristic for Betweenness-Ordering: A New Non-uniform Sampling Model

 Maintaining the sets $Succ_v(i)$, $Pred_v(i)$, and $Reach_i^v$ for each node in $BFT_v$ (graph) can not be achieved in linear time.
 At place of $Succ_v(i) \cup Pred_v(i) \cup Reach_i^v$, we use degree of node $i$.
 One reason for using degree is that it can be linearly computed and most of the time, it is the best predictor for the number of successors, predecessors in random graphs.
 Another reason is the high correlation between the Betweenness centrality and the Degree centrality \cite{Valente, Lee:2006}.

 Thus, to overcome the problem stated in Observation 1, we also include the following relation:

 where $deg(i)$ is the degree on node $i$ in the given graph.
-Thus the final relation can be written as
+The final relation can be written as:

-We use the distance as inverse power in the exponential function over average degree, and inverse of degree for modelling the probability generation.
-Thus we name this model EDDBM (exponential in distance and degree based model).
+We use the distance as the inverse power of the exponential function over the average degree, and the inverse of degree for modeling the probability generation.
+Thus we name this model \textit{EDDBM (exponential in the inverse of distance and inverse of degree based model)}.
 Next, we discuss the steps to generate the probabilities according to EDDBM.